-The Fox Riverfront Master Plan created unique visions for each side of the Fox River.
+The Fox Riverfront Master Plan creates unique visions for each side of the Fox River.
 The west side would have a distinctly ecological and educational emphasis.
-The West riverfront softens the river's edge through strategically placed terraces, incorporating a planted landscape that re-establishes wetland conditions and provides a new riverine habitat.
+The west riverfront softens the river's edge through strategically placed terraces, incorporating a planted landscape that re-establishes wetland conditions and provides a new riverine habitat.

-In contrast, the eastern side of the waterfront would tie back into downtown, creating a new active and civic destination.
+In contrast, the eastern side of the waterfront would tie back into downtown, creating a new active and civic destination—acting as the front porch for the city.
 The downtown side is activated by an undulating wooden surface that provides spaces for gathering, docking, watching, and playing.
 The Master Plan supports the inclusion of retail and commercial activity at the ground floor of all development projects along the riverfront, including cafes, restaurants, and public markets.
 Portions of the riverfront boardwalk will function as spill-out space for such establishments, allowing for cafe seating to occupy boardwalk terraces.
+Ultimately, this master plan culminated in the construction of CityDeck.

 Vetter Denk Architects